JasParkety/jasparkety.github.io/_articles/20180312-IntactTutorials.md

 ########## SYNTAX

-# layout: articleSection this builds the page according to layouts/articleSection.html
+# layout: newsroomArticle this builds the page according to layouts/newsroomArticle.html
 # title: Main Title (Visible in Browser Tabs)
 # colorTitle: Coloured Main title used in the Descriptions
 # subtitle: selfexplaining